apache/cordova-plugin-inappbrowser/README.md

     - __toolbarposition__: Set to `top` or `bottom` (default is `bottom`).
 Causes the toolbar to be at the top or bottom of the window.
     - __hidespinner__: Set to `yes` or `no` to change the visibility of the loading indicator (defaults to `no`).

-    Windows supports these additional options:

-    - __hidden__: set to `yes` to create the browser and load the page, but not show it.
-The loadstop event fires when loading is complete.
-Omit or set to `no` (default) to have the browser open and load normally.
-    - __hardwareback__: works the same way as on Android platform.
-    - __fullscreen__: set to `yes` to create the browser control without a border around it.
-Please note that if __location=no__ is also specified, there will be no control presented to user to close IAB window.

 ### Supported Platforms

 - Android
 - Browser
 - iOS
-- OSX
-- Windows

 ### Example